-Issue: Open-pit uranium mining in the Lake Casitas watershed is proposed by the Homestake Mining Co.
+Issue: Open-pit uranium mining is proposed by the Homestake Mining Co. in the watershed of Lake Casitas.
 Permits are issued for exploratory excavation near White Ledge and Superior Ridge.

-Outcome: A group called Stop Uranium Now is formed.
+Outcome: A group is formed called Stop Uranium Now.
 Ultimately congressional legislation brings the proposal to a halt.

 Issue: Outside development interests seek to construct a “big box” shopping center as well as dense housing and condominium complexes adjoining Nordhoff High School in the heart of the valley.
 The development is utterly out of scale for the Ojai Valley, threatening major traffic and air quality impacts.
 The issue is debated for a decade and a half.

 Outcome: As the successful result of a fundraising campaign in excess of $1 million, the property (58 acres) is purchased from the owners by the Ojai Valley Land Conservancy.
-Thanks to state grants, the Ojai Meadows Preserve is now a landmark for watershed restoration in Southern California.
+Thanks to state grants, it is now a landmark for watershed restoration in Southern California.

 Outcome: A group called Citizens to Preserve the Upper Ojai forms in the mid-seventies, generating publicity and raising tens of thousands of dollars behind a legal effort to stop the drilling.
 Based upon claims that the driller’s environmental impact report is inadequate specifically regarding air quality, the Los Angeles Superior Court upholds CPUO on appeal.
 (The state attorney general has meantime filed a brief supporting CPUO.)
 Oil operations cease.

-Issue: The Petrochem oil refinery, positioned at the mouth of the Ojai Valley, proposes expansion of its refining operations.
-The refinery already emits pollutants into the valley, where they degrade precarious air quality.
+Issue: The Petrochem oil refinery, positioned at the mouth of the Ojai Valley, proposes expansion of refining operations.
+The refinery already emits pollutants up the valley, where they degrade precarious air quality.

-Issue: The Fannont and later the hrtel developments are proposed near Lake Casitas, entailing 12-13 large homes to be constructed along the intake wat_erway to the lake, each on an 80-acre parcel.
-This poses an imminent threat to the quality of Lake Casitas water, along wi the permanent loss of public access to 1,600 acres of open space bordering the Los Padres National Forest.
+Issue: The Farmont and later the Intell developments are proposed near Lake Casitas; 12-13 large homes would have been erected along the intake waterway to the lake, each on an 80-acre parcel.
+This poses an imminent threat to the quality of Lake Casitas water, along with the permanent loss of public access to 1,600 acres of open space bordering the Los Padres National Forest.

-Issue: Massive gravel hauling, potentially involving hundreds of truck-and-trailer J;rips per day up and down Highways 33 and 150, threatens Ojai.
-The source: mining operations in the Cuyan:ia Valley of northern Ventura and southern Santa Barbara counties.
-The truck routes pass Nordhoff High School, Ojai Valley Community Hospital, and other vulnerable locations, posing safety hazards.
+Issue: Massive gravel hauling, potentially involving hundreds of truck-and-trailer trips per day up and down Highways 33 and 150, threatens Ojai.
+The source: mining operations in the Cuyama Valley of northern Ventura and southern Santa Barbara counties.
+Truck routes pass Nordhoff High School, Ojai Valley Community Hospital, and other vulnerable locations, posing safety hazards.
 Local traffic conditions and air quality are imperiled.